Am I eligible?

 How many fellows do you accept each year?

 The Northern California Region typically accepts 3-5 fellows each year.
 The Southern California Region typically accepts 6 fellows each year.
+The Northwest region typically accepts 1-2 fellows each year.

 How flexible is the Administrative Fellowship’s timeline?

 The start date of the fellowship is typically July, with potential for an earlier start date in June.
 All fellows must begin before August 1.
 Subsequent rotations are flexible and the transition between rotations may vary depending on a fellow’s work assignments.
+Please note that all Southern California fellows must start in July.

 What materials are required in the application?